gardiol/ha-solarman-wiki/Home.md

 # 🎁 Features
 - Discovery and not just during configuration but also as part of initialization (i.e. adapts to changed IP)
 - Registers which will be part of a request are decided dynamically (when not set in the inverter profile)
-- Different registers can be requested in specific intervals according to their 'update_interval' value set in the inverter profile file
+  - Can be requested individually in specific intervals according to their 'update_interval' value set in the inverter profile file
 - Attribute type of a sensor which can be attached to any other sensor
+- Configuration items for Battery Nominal Voltage and Battery Life Cycle Rating for calculating SOH and life cycles of the battery
 - Supports configuration of inverter (Battery, Grid Zero Export, Grid Export Surplus, Work Mode Programs, ...)
   - Switch, Number and Time entity types for configuring the inverter
-- Configuration items for Battery Nominal Voltage and Battery Life Cycle Rating for calculating SOH and life cycles of the battery

 ### Custom sensors (which are calculated over data from the inverter)
 - Battery SOH